Learning from home

 Most of our teachers will also be working from home.
 All of them have been working hard to put curriculum plans in place to ensure continuity of learning and to support the wellbeing of all our students.

 All parents and carers will be contacted by phone on Wednesday the 15th April.
 Your child's teaching team will set up a phone conference with families to discuss the family’s needs, the individualised plan for learning at home and the resources required for home education.

-This website will assist you in finding your 2020 local goverment school https://www.findmyschool.vic.gov.au
+This website will assist you in finding your local government school https://www.findmyschool.vic.gov.au

 Further information about the Program for Students with Disabilities [PSD] can be found on the DET's website.

-For tour/open days please contact the Laverton campus to talk to someone in enrolments, they can add your information to the database for future students in the year your child will start school and communicate when things will be happening after knowing a little bit more about your child and their age [they will also ask some screening questions to determine if you should progress down the track of apply for PSD – ASD funding with Western Autistic School as a preference].
+Please contact Sarah Testa with enrolment enquiries.
+Sarah will add your information to the database for future students in the year your child will start school.
+Sarah will ask for information about your child and their age including asking some screening questions to determine if you should progress down the track of apply for PSD – ASD funding with Western Autistic School as a preference].

 Beyond Blue Covid-19 Helpline 1800 512 348

 Reach Out is an online platform and their website is: https://au.reachout.com/

 Links to policy below;

 Head to the Our School tab for the Statement of Values and School Philosophy Policy